Binance vs. Coinbase: What Works Better For Canadians?

 Coinbase is a US-based cryptocurrency exchange while Binance does not allow customers from the US to use its platform.
 Instead, US residents must use a watered-down version called Binance.us.

 Both Coinbase and Binance are great cryptocurrency exchanges for Canadians that offer a wide selection of coins.
+However, Binance is way popular among Canadians for several reasons (except for the ones who live in Ontario).
 If you’re mostly interested in trading altcoins then Binance is the clear winner, especially because it has some of the lowest fees of any exchange.
 If you hold Binance’s own coin Binance coin (BNB) fees are even lower.
 Once you become more experienced with trading cryptocurrency, you might be tempted by Binance’s advanced trading orders.

-Coinbase is the best exchange there is for beginners looking to buy cryptocurrency.
+Coinbase is one the best exchange there is for beginners looking to buy cryptocurrency.
 Its simple and clean interface can’t be beaten.
 However, what you get for simplicity, you pay for in high fees.
+This is why we would recommend Binance (visit website) over Coinbase.

-While neither exchange allows Canadians to deposit funds into a fiat wallet via Interac e-Transfer, if you’re looking for a quick purchase using a credit or debit card, then you can’t go wrong with either Coinbase or Binance.
+In this round, Binance is the winner.
+While neither exchange allows Canadians to deposit funds into a fiat wallet via Interac e-Transfer, if you’re looking for a quick purchase using a credit or debit card, then you can’t go wrong with either Coinbase or Binance (visit website).
 Both exchanges allow you to withdraw your crypto off the exchange for safekeeping.